Chopper47/Dreams/README.md

 This is a project created as part of my university classes.
 It is only meant to be a way to improve my skills as a developer and hasn't been created with any commercial purpose in mind.
+It is a small turn-based RPG with free overworld movement.
+The assets come mainly from the Unity Asset Store.